jayavardhanM20/learning_notes/Middleware.md

-Bonus Points:
+**Bonus Points:**

 Short-Circuiting: Middleware can choose not to call next and return a response early.

-UseWhen: Conditionally add middleware branches based on request criteria.
+**UseWhen**: Conditionally add middleware branches based on request criteria.

-Middleware Ordering Flexibility: Understand the reasons behind the recommended order, but also know when to deviate from it based on your application's specific requirements.
+**Middleware Ordering Flexibility:** Understand the reasons behind the recommended order, but also know when to deviate from it based on your application's specific requirements.